 The Case for Bullet Cameras

-It’s a battle tested design with a number of advantages, including:
+The classic bullet camera is a battle-tested design with a number of advantages.

 - Usually more affordable than other styles